brunomartinezciompi/food-track-react-native/README.md

 2. Run the SQL files in your Supabase SQL editor:
    - `supabase-schema.sql` - Creates tables and security policies
    - `supabase-seed-data.sql` - Adds sample products
+If you need to clear database you can use `supabase-cleanup.sql`
 ---

 **Built with React Native, Expo, and Supabase**